Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Experiments

 \subsubsection{CKA Analysis}

 To test the extent to which the bottleneck represents the interpretable concepts, we calculate the CKA scores of the model's representations with the concept representations.
-The scores of the attention and feed-forward bottleneck on the electricity dataset are shown in Figure \ref{fig:CKA scores} (see Figure \ref{fig:alpha is 0} in Appendix \ref{app: sensitivity} for the scores without bottleneck).
-Both models contain three heads per layer, with \emph{layer1} as bottleneck, of which the bottom, middle and upper layers in the figure correspond to the AR, hour-of-day, and free component, respectively.
-For instance, we obtain a similarity of 0.58 between the first component of the attention bottleneck and AR, which is moderately high (recall that CKA scores range from 0 for totally dissimilar to 1.0 for identical, although potentially scaled and rotated).
+The scores of the feed-forward bottleneck on the electricity dataset are shown in Figure \ref{fig:CKA scores} (see Appendix \ref{app: sensitivity} for more scores on the Autoformer).
+Note that the bottom, middle and upper layer of \texttt{layer1} correspond to the AR, hour-of-day, and free component of the bottleneck, respectively.

-The scores in the bottleneck indicate that the representations are not completely similar to the intended concepts, e.g., the attention bottleneck has a similarity of 0.58 with the AR model, and 0.99 with the hour-of-day feature.
-The similarity of the bottleneck's representations with the intended concepts also depends on the bottleneck's location, as the feed-forward bottleneck shows a similarity of 0.61 with AR and a similarity of 0.77 with hour-of-day.
-These results indicate that the training framework can encourage the components to form representations that are perfectly similar to the interpretable concepts, even though this is not always realized for each component.
+The scores show that the representations in the bottleneck layer are much more similar to the intended concepts than the representations from the model without bottleneck: 0.94 for the AR model, and 1.00 for the hour-of-day feature, whereas the model without bottleneck does not show high similarity to the interpretable concepts.
+This indicates that the training framework can encourage the components to form representations that are perfectly similar to the interpretable concepts.
+Additionally, note that the CKA scores of other layers than the bottleneck layer are also higher in Fig. \ref{fig: ff bottleneck cka}, which indicates that these other model components also learn to represent the interpretable concepts.
+This does not affect the interpretability of the bottleneck layer itself (Section \ref{ch: intervention}).